strugee/node-string-to-buffer/README.md

 Convert a string to a Buffer across Node versions

-See also [to-buffer](https://www.npmjs.com/package/to-buffer) which is similar, but does slightly more
+See also [to-buffer](https://www.npmjs.com/package/to-buffer), which is similar but does slightly more, and [safe-buffer](https://www.npmjs.com/package/safe-buffer), which is a complete replacement for `Buffer` which polyfills the safe behavior on old Node versions

 ## Install